If you have a quick question for an advisor, check this list out first. We might be able to save you some time and get you information right away.

-NOTE: To potentially avoid being over your head in a class, be sure you have met the prerequisites of a class before registering.
+NOTE: To potentially avoid being over your head in a class, be sure you have met the prerequisites for a class before registering.
 Also, some courses are part of a yearlong sequence where each course builds on the material covered in previous courses in the sequence.
 Check with the department to find out whether or not you can take the class out of sequence.
 It might be possible for history courses but not permitted for physics or chemistry.

 For a calendar that includes academic deadlines, visit the website of the Office of the Registrar's academic dates and deadlines calendar.
 This calendar contains information about various deadlines including the deadlines for dropping and/or withdrawing.

 The drop deadlines vary from term to term.
 On the class schedule, select a term, select a course, and then click the five-digit CRN for the withdrawal deadlines and tuition refund schedule for that course.